 Step Four: Now that you have located your samples in their Taxonomic Classifications and discovered what their scientific names are; you must compare and contrast your three samples.
 You must create ONE chart for your group to compare the similarities and differences of each of your samples.
 You must decide the most effective way to communicate the information you have found.
 How closely are your samples related?
 How different are they?
 What do their plants look like?

-Step Six: Now that you have collected data, completed research and made some conclusions – you must share your findings with your scientific community!
+Step Five: Now that you have collected data, completed research and made some conclusions – you must share your findings with your scientific community!
 You must complete ONE REPORT for your group’s findings.
 You must format it as a Scientific Report, using formal language and including:

 Title Page with group names